 Bring your appetite and get ready for a buffet feast like no other.
-Lomilomi salmon.
-Chicken long rice.
-Kalua pork and all the sweet potatoes you could eat.
+Enjoy traditional luau foods such as lomilomi salmon, chicken long rice, kalua pork and all the poi you can eat.
 Many of the dishes at a traditional Hawaiian luau offer a blend of Hawaiian, Polynesian and Asian-influenced flavors.
 So when planning for your own luau, try to include traditional favorites to give your guests an authentic luau dining experience.
 Whatever you settle with, one thingʼs for sure – everyoneʼs taste buds are in for a real treat.
+Or you can just bring all your friends and family to our Award winning "Alii Luau".
+Click Here for ticket information.

 Teriyaki Beef or Chicken